Pressure

 ## Relationship between the pen and the tablet

 * Tablets do play a role in processing pressure.
-Tablets
+They

 * Determine the number of pressure levels